 Be sure to pack a portable charger (power bank) and an international adapter.
 Nepal has types C, D and M power sockets and plugs, so you’ll need an adapter that caters for these.
 Note that the standard voltage is 230 V and the standard frequency is 50 Hz.
 Take a look here if you want to know more about power plugs and sockets in Nepal and how they compare to those of your country.

 More and more trekkers are opting for solar power banks that they clip onto their backpacks while hiking.
-This option does of course insist on sunshine, so isn’t very reliable.
+This option does, of course, insist on sunshine, so it isn’t very reliable.
 But take a look at this site listing some of the best solar power banks if you’re interested in purchasing one.

 Cables and batteries